Habbobba/JSON-Habbo-Catalog-Generator/README.md

 6. **Wall Items Base**: Generates SQL queries for wall items to populate the `items_base` table.

-## Running a Specific Script
+## Running the Generator

+The Habbo Catalog Generator provides two interface options:

+1. **Generate Catalog**: Executes all the scripts located in the `scripts` folder to generate the catalog data.
+Before running this option, configure the correct ID ranges in each script file based on your `furnidata.json`.

-If you choose the **Run Specific Script** option, you will be prompted to enter the number corresponding to the script you want to run.
-Each script generates the required SQL queries for a specific catalog component.
+2. **Run Specific Script**: Allows you to run a specific script individually.
+This option provides a list of available scripts, and you can select the script you want to run.

-## Configuring ID Ranges

-Before executing the scripts, ensure that you configure the ID ranges in each script file to match the desired catalog items in your `furnidata.json`.
-Locate the `start_id` and `end_id` variables at the top of each script file and adjust them accordingly.

 ## Setting up the Catalog from Scratch

-If you are creating a catalog from scratch, it is essential to check the "database" folder in the root directory of this project for a SQL file called `catalog_pages.sql`.
+If you are creating a catalog from scratch, follow these steps to ensure a smooth catalog creation process:

+1. Check the "database" folder in the root directory for a SQL file called `catalog_pages.sql`.
 This file contains all the default pages required for a catalog to function correctly.

-Without the `catalog_pages.sql` file, the catalog may not work as expected, resulting in broken functionality.

-To ensure a smooth catalog creation process, follow these steps:

-1. Locate the `catalog_pages.sql` file in the "database" folder.

-2. Import the SQL file into your database management system (e.g., MySQL) to create the necessary tables and populate them with the default catalog pages.
+2. Import the `catalog_pages.sql` file into your database management system (e.g., MySQL) to create the necessary tables and populate them with the default catalog pages.

 3. Verify that the tables and catalog pages are successfully imported into your database.

 4. Proceed with the catalog generation process using the instructions provided above.

-If you encounter any issues or have further questions, please don't hesitate to contact Gizmo#1813 on Discord.
+If you encounter any issues or have further questions, please contact Gizmo#1813 on Discord.

 ## Note